bprashanth/fomomon/docs/design.md

 We do this in both portrait and landscape mode.
 There are some tricky aspects of how we pipeline the capture interfaces with the confirmation screens.
 See [code doc](./code.md).

-## Client side syncing

-We have decided to sync at 2 places:

-1. Post login, through an explicity `site_prefetch_screen`.
-This is so the user doesn't immediately plop into a pipeline and end up with an error saying "ghost image unavailable".
-2. In the init of every home screen.

-2 is triggered everytime the user finishes the pipeline.
-But 2 is a "best effort" sync, meaning if there is no network, we ignore and carry on so the user can save multiple pipeliens back to back.

-Simple fetch every 24h of sites.json and users.json is option 2.

-## Survey UI

-Simple list of text, radio buttons depending on `SurveyQuestion.type` Final submit button closes and saves teh session

 ## Multi-org/user support